canonical/microceph/docs/explanation/replication.rst

 cluster, typically located at a different geographical site to prevent complete outage in the event of a large enough fault like natural disaster.

-This section covers the essential ``remote replication concepts`` for users.
+This section covers the essential remote replication concepts for users.

 Modes of data movement
 -----------------------

 Replication between clusters can be implemented in two common modes, each with specific operational characteristics:

-Push replication:
+Push replication
 ~~~~~~~~~~~~~~~~~

 In this mode, the source cluster actively sends data updates (aka deltas or diffs) to the target cluster.
 The